CarlKCarlK/rustconf24.handson/rsb_no_std1.md

 ## Test Code Must Use the Standard Library

 In Rust, test code must use the standard library.
-To allow this, first update `Cargo.toml` by defining and use cargo features `std` and `alloc`:
+To allow this, first update `Cargo.toml` by defining and using cargo features `std` and `alloc`:

 ```toml
 [lib]